DaradiciLevente/yoRadio_on_JC4827W543C/README.md

 After the changes, I managed to display everything necessary with the default font, and I replaced the icons at the sound level and at the RSSI level with text.

 ![TTRR](https://github.com/user-attachments/assets/9dcf861a-cdf0-4b13-8958-604f3bdf259e)

+I bought the microcontroller from [here](https://www.aliexpress.com/item/1005006729377800.html) the version with capacitive touchscreen.